JohnDoe-collab-stack/RevCHAC/README.md

       verdict K LR Γ φ
 ```

-So, under the bridge, semantic consequence `φ ∈ CloE Γ` coincides with the Rev-based verdict on the trace `LR Γ φ`, uniformly in all admissible kits `K`.
+Under the bridge, semantic consequence `φ ∈ CloE Γ` coincides with the Rev-based verdict on the trace `LR Γ φ`, uniformly in all admissible kits `K`.

 This cleanly separates: